12 Uncertainty

 We use \(X\), \(Y\), and \(f\) instead of \(X_{train},Y_{train}, and f_{train}\) to keep the notation easy to read.

 The Bayes-optimal predictor is a theoretical construct.
-The best we can do to get it is to approximate it with a machine learning model.
-To do this, we need to specify what the relationship between \(X\) (e.g. snow-water equivalent) and our target \(Y\) (e.g. water supply) might be.
-The constraints we place on our modeling assumptions about the true relationship will lead to another error.
+The best you can do to get it is to approximate it with a machine learning model.
+To do this, you need to specify what the relationship between \(X\) (e.g. snow-water equivalent) and your target \(Y\) (e.g. water supply) might be.
+The constraints you place on the model will potentially lead to a model misspecification error.

 Model misspecification

 Deep neural networks and tree-based ensembles describe highly expressive model classes.
-They can approximate arbitrary functions well (Cybenko 1989; Hornik 1991; Halmos 2013) including the Bayes-optimal predictor.
+They can approximate arbitrary functions well [12], [13], [14] including the Bayes-optimal predictor.
 Simpler models like linear models or k-nearest neighbors are more constrained in their modeling capabilities.

 Randomness in the hyperparameters selection

-One constraint we place on the search for the optimal model within the model class is the hyperparameters.
+One constraint you place on the search for the optimal model within the model class is the hyperparameters.
 The learning rate in stochastic gradient descent, regularizers like dropout, or the number of allowed splits in random forests, all constrain the models that can effectively be learned.
-While the search for suitable hyperparameters can in some cases be automated using AutoML methods (Hutter, Kotthoff, and Vanschoren 2019), there remains a random element, as trying out all options always remains computationally intractable.
+While the search for suitable hyperparameters can in some cases be automated using AutoML methods [15], there remains a random element, as trying out all options always remains computationally intractable.

 Random seeds and implementation errors

 Most complex learning algorithms contain random elements, for example, bootstrapping in random forests and batch gradient descent in deep learning.
 This randomness is made reproducible with a seed.
-Running the same algorithm twice with different seeds will produce different predictions.
+Running the same non-deterministic algorithm twice with different seeds will produce different predictions.
 And, there is generally no theoretical justification for choosing one seed over another.
-Similarly, in large machine learning pipelines, implementation errors can affect the learned model.
+Also, implementation errors in machine learning pipelines can affect the learned model.

 Model class, hyperparameters, and seeds constrain the set of effectively learnable models